ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

     ...
     !#endif

-Support for pre-processor directives are the result of discussion with Adguard developers, see <https://github.com/AdguardTeam/AdguardBrowserExtension/issues/917>.
+Support for pre-processor directives are the result of discussion with AdGuard developers, see <https://github.com/AdguardTeam/AdguardBrowserExtension/issues/917>.

 For the time being, only a single token is supported in a `!#if` directive (can be negated using `!`), and uBO supports only the following tokens, anything else will be ignored: